aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 - Prepare excalidraw and Next.js docs
 - Not really meant for code a long but feel to try as I go
 - Seed db
-- Make components and give them styles
+- Make components inside /components/intro and give them styles

 ## What are server components?